jkanasu/utilities/vaayuyaana/README.md

 2. Fill the check points, using a sectional chart
 3. Fill TC(True Course) measured from the sectional charts
 4. Fill DS(distance) of each leg also measured from the sectional charts
-- Note that TOC and TOD, we enter time to calculate distance, this is because of the FPM we use for climb and descent
+      - Note for TOC and TOD, we enter time to calculate distance, this is because of the FPM we use for climb and descent
 5. Fill MV(Magnetic Variation) from the isogenic lines in the sectional charts
-6. Fill MD(Magnetic Deviation) from the compass card in the aircraft
+6. Fill MD(Magnetic Deviation) from the compass placard for the particular aircraft(tail number)
 7. Look at the calculated MC(Magnetic Course) and decide on a suitable cruising altitude and fill it up
 8. Fill in the wind direction, speed and temperature.
 These are obtained from [Aviation Weather Center](https://www.aviationweather.gov/windtemp/data), some interpolation will be required
 9. Fill in the TAS and GPH.
 Lookup the POH, for the selected cruising altitude.
 Note that we have to consider IAS->CAS->TAS AND temperature.
-10. Fill in the MD(Magnetic Deviation) if any by looking at the correction placards for the particular aircraft(tail number)

 Optionally there are spaces provided to record information related to
 - Weight and balance